-We look forward to new walls and exiciting images to animate our neighbourhood.
+We look forward to new walls and exciting images to animate our neighbourhood.

 Wall painting goes back to prehistory— we see the use of handprints made with vegetable dye imprinted on cave walls, and animals drawn with burnt sticks.
 Fast forward to the 21st century and we see works by the anonymous celebrity, Banksy.